 New packaging for professional installers

 PitPack® is Chevron's 6-gallon boxed lubricants package for professional installers such as do-it-for-me oil changers.
-Rather than using traditional plastic containers, in 2014 we launched PitPack, a 100% recyclable cardboard box and a plastic liner bag.
+Rather than using traditional plastic containers, we offer PitPack, a 100% recyclable cardboard box and a plastic liner bag.

 Each bag holds the volume of 24 one-quart bottles of motor oil yet is made from material equivalent to only 2.6 plastic quart bottles.
 This change has resulted in an 89% reduction in the amount of the plastic from quart bottles that would have otherwise ended up in landfills.